+The Foundation agrees to provide a dues/agency fee authorization form to new employees at the same time as other onboarding documents.
+The Foundation shall not collect the dues /agency fees authorization forms but shall instruct new employees to contact the PSC for further enrollment information.
 The PSC shall notify the employees and the Foundation as to the amount of the applicable membership dues or agency fees and to any changes in those amounts.